THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 In 1977, Robinson founded TransAfrica Forum to promote enlightened U.S. policies toward Africa and the Caribbean.
 He served as the organization’s president until 2001, when he and his wife, Hazel, moved to St. Kitts.
 In 2008, Robinson was named a Distinguished Scholar in Residence by The Pennsylvania State University Dickinson School of Law, where he taught human rights law until 2016.

-Robinson has two children, Anike Robinson and Jabari Robinson, from his first marriage.
-He and his wife, Hazel Ross-Robinson, are the parents of one daughter, Khalea Ross Robinson.
+Robinson had two children, Anike Robinson and Jabari Robinson, from his first marriage.
+He and his wife, Hazel Ross-Robinson, were the parents of one daughter, Khalea Ross Robinson.

 Randall Robinson was interviewed by The HistoryMakers on June 13, 2017.